-Well, there’s always the bank or other traditional lenders.
+You could look to the bank or other traditional lenders.
 However, the process for getting a traditional loan can be painful too.

-If the bank wants to lend to you, you’ll pay it back the loan - with fees and interest - over a certain period.
-You may also have to pay give the lender warrants that allow them to buy shares back at a specific price further down the line.
+If the bank wants to lend to you, you’ll pay back the loan - with fees and interest - over a certain period.
+You may also have to pay the lender warrants that allow them to buy shares back at a specific price further down the line.

 Debt financing advantages